foliojs-fork/restructure/README.md

 pointers, arrays of any type, strings of a large number of encodings, enums, bitfields, and more.
 See the documentation below for more details.

+## Why fork?

+Because on original repo is not possible release new version on npm see [foliojs/restructure#45](https://github.com/foliojs/restructure/issues/45).
+This fork is same as original repo and is maintained up-to-date.

 ## Installation

     npm install @foliojs-fork/restructure